Special Detective Unit: Duties

+Gardaí use five levels to grade the international terror threat level for Ireland; low, moderate, substantial, severe and critical.

+The grades are based on a series of factors, including information supplied by international authorities.
+The current level is considered to be moderate, meaning an attack is "possible, but not likely".

+Bodyguards

-SDU bodyguards accompany the President of Ireland, Michael D. Higgins, on official visits in Ireland and internationally, and the Taoiseach, Micheál Martin, is protected by a Close Protection detail from the SDU.
-Full-time armed protection and transport is afforded to; the Tánaiste, Minister for Justice, Attorney General, Chief Justice, Director of Public Prosecutions and Garda Commissioner.
+SDU bodyguards accompany the President of Ireland, Catherine Connolly, on official visits in Ireland and internationally, and the Taoiseach, Micheál Martin, is protected by a Close Protection detail from the SDU.

+Full-time armed protection and transport is afforded to the Tánaiste, Minister for Justice, Attorney General, Chief Justice, Director of Public Prosecutions and Garda Commissioner.

 All government ministers and former Presidents and Taoisigh are provided with armed protection and transport when their security is deemed under threat, otherwise it is reserved for official state occasions.

 Ambassadors and high-ranking foreign diplomats in Ireland are given protection by the SDU when their safety or security is "at risk".
 High-risk foreign diplomatic premises are also protected by the unit, such as the embassies and diplomatic residences of the United States, United Kingdom and Israel in Dublin.

-Gardaí use five levels to grade the international terror threat level for Ireland; low, moderate, substantial, severe and critical.
-The gradings are based on a series of factors, including information supplied by international authorities.
-The current level is considered to be moderate, meaning an attack is "possible, but not likely".